Commentary by Ray Rasmussen

 Coats’ closing with is with images from a seemingly different place than the childhood schoolyard.
 A mountain lake and a blur of rocks on the bottom.
 If the lake and rocks are metaphors for the mind, then the fit is perfect.
 Before these rocks found their way to the bottom of a lake, they may have been in sharp focus.
 Over time, sediment and the speed of a human moving over them from the surface creates a blur, and that blur is all we have from the past.
 And what stones to we tend to view again and again.
 I’d suggest both positive and negative emotional experiences.

 Your adventure with Coats’ haibun depends on what you bring to it and what you take from it.
-You will take and bring more if you engage in deep readings than if you merely do a cursory reading of it.
-And having read Coats’ piece and with the commentary in mind, what of it can you consider applying to your own writing?
+You will take and bring more if you engage in close readings than if you merely do a cursory reading of it.
+And there’s always another outcome – having read Coats’ piece what of it can you consider applying to your own writing?

 Will you continue, as I did initially of both haiku and haibun, to do quick cursory readings of many haibun or will you choose to focus in from time to time on a few that you or others have identified as exemplars of the haibun genre?